 Polyphagous Shothole Borer

-The Polyphagous Shothole Borer (PSHB) is an invasive insect that bores into woody plants.
+The Polyphagous Shothole Borer (PSHB) is an invasive insect that bores into wood and woody plants.
 The beetle was recently discovered in South Africa and poses a major threat to many indigenous and ornamental tree species throughout the country.
 The beetle is already widespread throughout South Africa, but efforts to slow its spread and contain outbreaks are critical for protecting South Africa’s exceptional biodiversity.

 The Forestry and Agricultural Biotechnology Institute at the University of Pretoria provides many excellent resources about the beetle.
 We have included a few below, but we recommend exploring their site (https://www.fabinet.up.ac.za/index.php/pshb) to find the best and most-updated information available.